Overview

 {result?: any, error?: any}

-The result object is recorded on each book activity that generated thee event as the bot response.
+The result object is recorded on each book activity that generated the event as the bot response.

-To show up the full error stack trace, you can do like bellow:
+To show up the full error stack trace, you can do like below:

 try {